Skyshader77/Lacryma-Hydra/chapter14.typ

 The bird-thing bit an apple with its human lips.
 "My dear, even Baba could not possibly envision what you have just done.
 What are you going to do next?"

-"There is a Hydra dwelling underneath of us."

-"I am aware."

-"And you have never told me?"

-"I did not think the Emperor would care for it."

-"And yet the Hydra took the Emperor.
-He may have crossed the Gates of the Underworld already."

-"The Emperor lives."

-Livia felt one of her eyebrows arch.

-"How?" said the demon wearing her skin.

-"The Hydra needs him.
-He is bait for us Magi."

-"So it grants us time."

-"Time we should exploit to its fullest, my dear."

 Her body placed a finger on her mouth.
-"Quiet.
-She hears us still.."
+"Shhh.
+I just noticed.
+She can still hear us."

-"My, my, so the spell has not been perfected yet.
+"My my, so the spell has not been perfected yet.
 What a shame."

-"I will rectify this mistake."
+"She saw you."

+The bird-thing fed flies to cobblewebs on the corner of the window.
+"Rest assured, my dear.
+No one will believe her, not even the Emperor himself."

+"I’ll exit this, then.
+We have accomplished what we wanted."

 Livia felt her body convulse.
 She crumbled to the ground, shaking with increasing folly.
 She screamed, this time sound erupting from her vocal chords. #emph[Free!
 I am free!]
-Her eyes teared up as a grotesque swell was forming on her left cheek.
-It had the texture of a foul egg.
-A human face hatched from it.
-It was the handmaiden that assaulted her, the one who had the gall of wearing her clothes.
+Her eyes teared up as a grotesque bulge was forming on her throat.
-The second visage, this cancerous spawn that desecrated her flesh, sneered.

-"We meet again, Empress."

-"You!
-Get out of me!"

-"It is time for you to sleep, Empress, permanently," said the handmaiden.

-"What do you want, fiend?"

-"Have you not guessed it?
-Your will must follow mine."

-"You repulsive thing, you cannot claim to control me," said Livia.

-The vile bulge disappeared, but another formed within her throat.
 It began as small as a pear.
-A searing pain consumed her neck as more and more blood flowed towards the horrible protrusion, swelling it to the size of a melon. #emph[I can’t breathe.].
+A searing pain consumed her neck as more and more blood flowed towards the horrible protrusion, swelling it to the size of a melon. #emph[I can’t breathe.]

+In a single instant, she retched a putrid mass of blood.
+For ten long agonizing seconds, Livia expelled liters if not gallons of foul liquid from herself.
 The taste.
 It felt she tasted every member of the human body concentrated in a vile juice.
 Never had she gagged as much as she did.
 Her eyes fluttered.
 The last thing they saw was the bird-thing departing from her window.
 Her world went black.

+"My Lady is all right?
+I heard screaming," asked the Elysian dancer at her door.

+Livia shot up from her bed, frantically reaching for anything she could use as a weapon.
+Her body was drenched in urine and sweat.
+She could hear her own frenzied breathing.

+#emph[What?
+Was this all a dream?]

+The Elysian.
+Livia has always found that attire ridiculous.
+Fully clothed in thick red tunic from head to shoes, a full demonstration of Claradore’s eccentricities.
+How that girl was supposed to endure the summer heat was beyond Livia’s comprehension.
+The girl’s eyes though...While Elysian women all looked the same, this one...There was something about her.

+The Elysians...They had strayed away from The Faith, the worst decision someone could have made.
+The inability to cross the Gates of Hel...Stranded on the other side, unable to join in your loved ones the afterlife...Oh, if only she could save them...

+#emph[Elysians.
+The gryphons of the desert.
+Our country’s sworn rival.
+Why did it have to be this way?]

+Livia asked for a bath to be prepared.
+Somehow, the Elysian dancer already anticipated her request.
+It was then that Livia recognized her face.
+She was that puppeteer from earlier and her brother’s tutor.
+She must have fornicated with Claradore to attain this position.
+There is no other way.
+Her name could have been Bix...Rix...Tix...Nix...Pix...probably Mix.

+"I have had the worst nightmare to date.
+Let the Magister Herbarum know about it," said Livia.

+"Princess, I am again sorry such vile omens plague you, I shall fetch Claradore," said Mix.

+"Tell me before you go...Does magic still exist in the Elysian Empire?"

+Mix raised an eyebrow.
+"I do not understand the question, Princess.
+Everyone knows magic has been extinct for more than a thousand years."

+"That cannot be true...My dreams...You cannot comprehend what I have dreamed of."

+Mix placed her hand over Livia’s.
+Glacial.
+How the Elysian’s touch could be colder than snow?
+The human body could not be that frigid.
+"Princess, you should rest easy.
+Know that should magic truly return, the Faith, the Barbarian Kingdoms, Elysian and Medean Empires, no the Known World, would be in a torrent of unadulterated pain."